codio-content/MySQL_Aggregation/.guides/content/SQL-Group-By-1202.md

 +----+------------+------------+
 1 row in set (0.00 sec)
 ```

+However we expected both products, the Smartphone and the Headphones to be in the resulting table.

 ---
 Learn how to get the desired output in the next section.